-Beginning with dinner in the home of a faculty member during Welcome Week, students move through weekly essays and discussions around service, humility, attention and intention, Sabbath, integrity and friendship.
-In shepherding new students into a new life at Baylor, the goal is to help them with practical matters, such as planning and calendaring, and with more spiritual dimensions, such as how their attitudes toward professors and fellow students will impact the academic journey they are beginning.
+Summer 2011 marked the first time faculty, serving as Baylor Greeters, were assigned the same group of students for University/BU 1000 groups.
+Beginning with dinner in the home of a faculty member during Welcome Week, students move through weekly essays and discussions around expectations, success, time management, academic life, life beyond the classroom and making the most of a Baylor education.
+In shepherding new students into a new life at Baylor, the goal is to help them with practical things, like planning and calendaring, and with more spiritual matters, such as how their attitudes toward professors and fellow students will impact the academic journey they are beginning.
+For that reason in fall 2011, 30 upper-class students, who had completed a for-credit leadership class, served as peer leaders to assist in teaching University 1000 classes.